-Year 1 Humans identify, name, draw and label the basic parts of the End Points: Understand that animals vary in many ways and have different features.
-Can name some animals that belong to each group.
-Understand animals eat certain things and are carnivores, herbivores or omnivores.
-Know that humans and insects are not animals Senses, touch, see, smell, taste, hear, fingers, skin, eyes, nose, ear and tongue (All about me) human body and say which part of the body is associated with each sense Make first hand close observations of parts of the body e.g. hands, eyes Compare two people Take measurements of parts of their body Look for patterns between people e.g. Do people with big hands have big feet?
-Classify people according to their features Investigate human senses End Points: • know that humans and insects are animals • Know that humans have 5 senses and can name them and the parts of the body linked to each sense.
-Year 1 Everyday Materials (Chocolate) distinguish between an object and the material from which it is made identify and name a variety of everyday materials, including wood, plastic, glass, metal, water, and rock describe the simple physical properties of a variety of everyday materials compare and group together a variety of everyday materials on the basis of their simple physical properties card/cardboard, rubber, wool, clay, hard, soft, stretchy, stiff, bendy, floppy, waterproof, absorbent, breaks/tears, rough, smooth, shiny, dull, see through, not see through Classify objects made of one material in different ways e.g. a group of object made of metal Year 1 Seasonal Change observe changes across the four seasons observe and describe weather associated with the seasons and how day length varies Weather (sunny, rainy, windy, snowy etc.), seasons (Winter, Summer, Spring, Autumn), sun, sunrise, sunset, day length Collect information about the weather regularly throughout the year Present this information in table and charts to compare the weather across the seasons Collect information, regularly throughout the year, of features that change with the seasons Gather data about day length regularly throughout the year and present this to compare the seasons End Points: Can name the four seasons and knows the weather changes in the seasons (e.g. colder and rainier in the winter and hotter and drier in the summer).
+End Points: know that humans and insects are animals Know that humans have 5 senses and can name them and the parts of the body linked to each sense.
+Year 1 Everyday Materials (Chocolate) distinguish between an object and the material from which it is made identify and name a variety of everyday materials, including wood, plastic, glass, metal, water, and rock describe the simple physical properties of a variety of everyday materials compare and group together a variety of everyday materials on the basis of their simple physical properties Object, material, wood, plastic, glass, metal, water, rock, brick, paper, fabric, elastic, foil, card/cardboard, rubber, wool, clay, hard, soft, stretchy, stiff, bendy, floppy, waterproof, absorbent, breaks/tears, rough, smooth, shiny, dull, see through, not see through Classify objects made of one material in different ways e.g. a group of object made of metal Classify in different ways one type of object made from a range of materials e.g. a collection of spoons made of different materials Classify materials based on their properties Test the properties of objects End Points: Understand the term material is what an object is made from.
+Know that all objects are made of one or more material.
+Can describe different materials by their properties e.g. shiny, stretchy, rough etc. Year 1 Seasonal Change observe changes across the four seasons observe and describe weather associated with the seasons and how day length varies Weather (sunny, rainy, windy, snowy etc.), seasons (Winter, Summer, Spring, Autumn), sun, sunrise, sunset, day length Collect information about the weather regularly throughout the year Present this information in table and charts to compare the weather across the seasons Collect information, regularly throughout the year, of features that change with the seasons Gather data about day length regularly throughout the year and present this to compare the seasons End Points: Can name the four seasons and knows the weather changes in the seasons (e.g. colder and rainier in the winter and hotter and drier in the summer).
 Knows that a day is longer in the summer and shorter in the winter.
+Y ear 2 Year 2 Animals including Humans (Growth and Survival) Notice that animals, including humans, have offspring which grow into adults Find out about and describe the basic needs of animals, including humans, for survival (water, food and air) Describe the importance for humans of exercise, eating the right amounts of different types of food, and hygiene.
+Animals including humans have offspring which grow into adults.
+In humans and some animals these offspring will be young, such as babies or kittens, that grow into adults.
+In other animals, such as chickens or insects, there may be eggs laid that hatch to young or other stages which then grow to adults.
+The young of some animals do not look like their parents e.g. tadpoles.
+All animals including humans have basic needs of feeding, drinking and breathing that must be satisfied in order to survive, and to grow into healthy adults they also need the right amounts and types of food and exercise.
+Good hygiene is also important in preventing infections and illnesses.